When a lower production budget costs more long-term

 Photography budgets often expand after approval because the real scope of creative, usage, and deliverables becomes clear during production planning.

-Campaign asset planning for brands: how many images you actually need
+Campaign asset planning: how many product images brands actually need

 A campaign can look polished and still fall short if it isn’t built to support every placement it needs to reach.